What regular rate means in payroll, why it matters to premium-pay calculations, and how it differs from base pay or ordinary pay labels.

 Regular rate is the rate payroll uses as the calculation basis for certain premium-pay amounts.

-From a payroll perspective, the important point is that regular rate is a calculation concept, not just a casual way to say “normal pay.”
+It is a calculation concept, not just a casual way to say “normal pay.”
 Payroll uses it when it needs a defensible rate basis for overtime or other premium-pay treatment.

 Regular rate matters because it affects: